Cross-Domain Pre-training with Language Models for Transferable Time Series Representations: Detail of Datasets

 \section{Detail of Datasets}

-To evaluate the effectiveness of our proposed cross-domain self-supervised pre-training method, we selected three time series datasets from distinct domains, each representing a unique set of challenges and characteristics.
-These datasets facilitate a comprehensive assessment across varied scenarios, highlighting the adaptability and robustness of our approach.
+To evaluate the effectiveness of our proposed cross-domain self-supervised pre-training method, we selected three time series datasets for classification and six for forecasting, each drawn from distinct domains.
+This diverse selection represents a unique set of challenges and characteristics, allowing for a comprehensive assessment of our approach across varied scenarios.
+The chosen datasets emphasize the adaptability and robustness of our method.